carbon-design-system/carbon/docs/guides/endgame.md

 7. If everything looks good to go, checkout `master` and pull the latest upstream.
-Then you should go through each of the updated packages and add the `latest` tag using the command:
+Then you should go through each of the updated packages and add the `latest` tag using the command: `npm dist-tag add package-name@X.Y.Z latest`.
-   `npm dist-tag add package-name@vX.Y.Z latest`.
    For example, if you just released `10.6.1` under `next`, this would look like `npm dist-tag add carbon-components@10.6.1 latest`.

    - Manually check to see that the `latest` tags were updated for the packages